 Why does your Bank need proof of address?

-As a financial institution Banks are required to comply with strict security measures to ensure that accounts cannot be opened for illegal activities such as money laundering.
+As a financial institutions, Banks are required to comply with strict security measures to ensure that accounts cannot be opened for illegal activities such as money laundering.

 Therefore they have to make sure that the individual who is opening an account is doing so under a valid identity to make sure you are who you say you are and do so by checking the validity of your address.